r-koch/ddal-docs/README.md

 The plan:

-- Transcribe the documents that change regularly from PDF to [markdown](https://www.markdownguide.org/basic-syntax)
+- Transcribe documents that are updated regularly from PDF to [markdown](https://www.markdownguide.org/basic-syntax)
-- Link the documents that don't change
+- Link to documents that aren't updated
 - Host documents that aren't hosted anymore but are still AL-legal
 - Releases!
   - Use [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (\<major>.\<minor>.\<patch>)